-- More detailed viewfinder: Has a higher resolution electronic viewfinder (4400k vs 2360k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (4400k vs 2360k dots).

-- Easier setting verification: Has a control panel on top to check shooting parameters.
+- Easier setting verification: Features a control panel on top to check shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).